james-willett/james-willett.com/content/posts/scala/scala-basics/2-object-oriented/exceptions/index.md

 We see that the result is **-2147483639** - i.e. it is _NEGATIVE_.

-So a positive value plus another positive value returning a _negative_ value means that we have overflow integer.
+So a positive value plus another positive value returning a _negative_ value means that we have the overflow exception.

 We can therefore rewrite our add method like so: